 Teaching our kids to be more inclusive is easier said than done...
 Here's how to get started!

-In a world where we still need to proclaim that all lives matter, it has never been more important for us parents to take on the task of teaching our kids to be kinder, more inclusive, and just be plain, decent human beings.
-For starters, we’re lucky that we get to raise our kids in Singapore, a melting pot of culture, religions and ethnicities.
+It has never been more important for us parents to take on the task of teaching our kids to be kinder, more inclusive, and just be plain decent human beings.
+For starters, we’re lucky that we get to raise our kids in Singapore, a melting pot of cultures, religions and ethnicities.
 They have the advantage of growing up around so many different kinds of people, which is why we should know how to answer all their questions properly.
-It is up to us to use this to our advantage so that we can teach them to be kind, respectful and inclusive towards all people, regardless of their differences.
+It’s up to us to use this to our advantage so that we can teach them to be kind, respectful and inclusive towards all people, regardless of their differences.

 Here’s how we can teach our kids to be more inclusive